By: Sue Schramka, Psy.D.

 Research has shown that the single most important factor in healthy post-divorce adjustment in children is low conflict between the parents.
 Therefore, when transitioning from spouses to co-parents, ensuring the well-being and future happiness of your children is crucial.

 As a child specialist, I help many couples make the transition and restructure their post-divorce family for the sake of their children.
 I urge all couples to consider working with a child specialist to help them be the best co-parents possible for the sake of their children.
-Here are some insights from my work with families that I want to share.
+Here are three tips from my work with families that I want to share.

 Moving from a marital relationship to a co-parenting relationship is a process that takes time and encompasses several steps.
 The first is to grieve the loss of the marriage and the “nuclear” family.
 This is a process that often moves in a stop and start manner as various events occur and you experience living without your ex-spouse and begin to redefine your new family life with your children.